 In Yiddish, Vodytsya was known as Apshitsa.

-Vodytsya is located about 12 miles W of Rakhiv (Rahó).
+Vodytsya is located about twelve miles west of Rakhiv (Rahó).

 Jews probably settled in Vodytsya in the late 18th century.